Library of American Landscape History

-The inaugural volume in the series, Critical Studies in the History of Environmental Design.
+A volume in the series Critical Perspectives in the History of Environmental Design.

 In this volume Robert E. Grese gathers together writings on nature-based landscape design and conservation by some of the country’s most significant practitioners, horticulturalists, botanists, and conservationists of the late nineteenth and early twentieth centuries.
 Written with a strong conservation ethic, these essays often originally appeared in obscure, short-lived publications and are difficult to locate today, comprising a rich but hidden literature.